Sebastian Ring

-Karl Sebastian Ring (born 18 April 1995) is a Swedish professional footballer who plays for Super League Greece club Lamia as a left-back.
+Karl Sebastian Ring (born 18 April 1995) is a Swedish professional footballer who plays for Super League Greece 2 club Niki Volos as a left-back.

 He started his professional career with Örebro SK, spending time on loan with BK Forward before later moving to England with Grimsby Town.
 He has since played for Kalmar FF and in Poland for Wisla Krakow.

 Career

 Örebro SK

 Ring started his football career at a young age with local side Adolfsbergs IK.
 He played for the first team in Division 4, before signing a two-year youth contract with Örebro SK before the 2013 season.
 The following summer, Ring went on loan to BK Forward for the remainder of the contract and played 33 league games with the side in Division 1.
 In January 2015, Örebro offered Ring a senior contract, which he accepted.

 During the 2015 Allsvenskan season he was an unused substitute for the team, being the second choice behind Logi Valgarðsson in the left-back position.
 He however made his senior debut in Svenska Cupen, when he started in the 3–0 win against BKV Norrtälje.
 During the pre-season for the following season, Valgarðsson picked up an injury, which opened a spot for Ring in the starting eleven.
 He made his Allsvenskan debut in the premier game of 2016 Allsvenskan against Djurgårdens IF.
 On 23 July 2016, he scored his first Allsvenskan goal in a 3–1 win against Falkenbergs FF.